emmyapi/homelab/media/jellyfin/readme.md

   }
 }
 ```
-FYI: nano is an editor. ^ means your press CTRL.
-It took me an embarrassingly long time to figure out because ^ is usually SHIFT, right?

-Save the file with CTRL+O followed by ENTER.
+Save the file with CTRL+O followed by ENTER to confirm the name.
 Close the file with CTRL+X.

 ```bash
 sudo systemctl restart docker